Your generosity makes this work possible!

 Interested in partnering with us?
 Let us know!

 Drawing inspiration from the 1964 Mississippi Freedom Summer, Freedom Summer Collegiate is working towards educational equity by collaborating with partner programs to bring the nation’s most promising future academics to students who face significant obstacles on the road to college.
-We recruit, train, and fund doctoral candidates to provide transformative college-level summer seminars to high school students in underserved communities.
+We recruit, train, and fund doctoral candidates to provide transformative summer seminars to college-bound high school students in underserved communities.

-In places where college remains a distant opportunity and daily test-taking strategies deaden learning, few students imagine that school can be an empowering experience.
+In places where college remains a distant opportunity and daily test-taking drills deaden learning, few students imagine that school can be an empowering experience.
 That it might blow your mind is hard to understand.
 We want every student to know what this feels like, because a love of learning is essential to success in college and beyond.
 We bring the experience of excellent college seminars to high school students in some of the most underserved parts of the country.
 They leave our courses with a taste of the intellectual opportunities available on the best college campuses in the world, all without having to leave their hometowns.